openvinotoolkit/training_extensions/develop/_sources/guide/get_started/api_tutorial.rst.txt

 Quick Start with auto-configuration
 ************************************

-Once the dataset is ready, we can immediately start training with the model and data pipeline recommended by OTX through auto-configuration.
+Once the dataset is ready, we can immediately start training with the model and data pipeline recommended by OpenVINO™ Training Extension through auto-configuration.
 The following code snippet demonstrates how to use the auto-configuration feature:

 .. code-block:: python